Professional edition active

 Heart failure

 Morbidity due to heart failure is significant among older adults, and the mortality rate is higher than that of many cancers.
-Appropriate, aggressive treatment, especially of systolic dysfunction, reduces functional decline, hospitalization, and mortality rate.
+Appropriate, aggressive treatment, especially of systolic dysfunction, reduces functional decline, hospitalization, and mortality rates.

 Chronic obstructive pulmonary disease (COPD)